oliverbenee/ar21/Assignments/assignment_4.md

   Debug.Log("found an emitter. destroying it.");
   Destroy(emitter);
 } else {
-  Debug.Log("Error: No emitter found.");
+  Debug.Log("No emitter found.
+Creating a new one on: " + editableObject);
+  var attachedEffect = particleEffect;
-  GameObject particles = Instantiate(particleEffect, editableObject.transform);
+  var particle = Instantiate(attachedEffect, editableObject.transform);
-  particles.tag = "particle";
+  particle.tag = "particle";
 }
 ```

 If we found an emitter on the editableObject, we destroy it, which will stop the particle effects.
-Otherwise, we add a particle emitter to the gameobject, and tag it as "particle", which will allow the emitter to be found by FindGameObjectInChildWithTag() method.
+Otherwise, we Instantiate a child-gameobject to the editableobject, and tag it as "particle", which will allow the emitter to be found by FindGameObjectInChildWithTag() method.

 To see a video of this in action, please see [HERE.](https://youtu.be/lSrOE4lnVjA)

 Seperate link: https://youtu.be/lSrOE4lnVjA

+### Other neat additions.

 ## Conclusion